 transdev vdl citea huizen in the Netherlands

-The contract also means that all buses will be electric by 2028.
+The contract also means that all buses will be electric.
 How does this fit in with Transdev’s “Moving green” strategy and its broader approach to low carbon transport?

 The transition to low carbon transport is at the heart of our project, which is fully in line with Transdev’s “Moving Green” strategy.
 In the Netherlands, we are pioneers in sustainable mobility, and this project is a key step in supporting the city’s rapid growth, while reducing our carbon footprint.